chrisrabe/lucky/README.md

 number being chosen is 51%.

-With this in mind, I created an algorithm which goes through all the historical data and created a histogram for every odd-even combination. (e.g. 0 odd, 7 even).
+With this in mind, I created an algorithm which goes through all the historical data and created a histogram for every odd-even combination. (e.g. 0 odd, 7 even, 1 odd, 6 even, etc).
 One thing I found interesting is that choosing 3 even numbers and 4 odds have at least 30% chance of being successful based on historical events.

 I used the pattern histogram to re-eveluate the weight of the combinations produced from Theory 2.